ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

 Sub-queries are usually fine unless they are dependent sub-queries (also known as `correlated <https://en.wikipedia.org/wiki/Correlated_subquery>`_ sub queries).

 1. **Dependent Sub-Query:**
-    In a SQL database query, a correlated sub-query is a sub-query (a query nested inside another query) that uses values from the outer query.
+    In an SQL database query, a correlated sub-query is a sub-query (a query nested inside another query) that uses values from the outer query.
 But with a dependent sub-query you might run into performance problems because a dependent sub-query typically needs to be run once for each row in the outer query, e.g. if your outer query has 1000 rows, the sub-query will be run 1000 times.

 2. **Independent Sub-Query:**
     An independent sub-query is a sub-query that can be run on its own, without the main (sub-)query.
-Therefore an independent sub-query typically only needs to be evaluated once.
+Therefore, an independent sub-query typically only needs to be evaluated once.

 You can find additional information on dependent sub-queries and how to identify them `here <https://stackoverflow.com/questions/4799820/when-to-use-sql-sub-queries-versus-a-standard-join/4799847#4799847>`_.